verronpro/blog/_posts/2023-12-01-advent-of-code.md

 ## From AoC to an internal kata platform

 AoC inspired me to build a tiny platform to run internal events as a software craftsman coach—especially to facilitate an Extreme Startup Kata.
-The idea is a small server that:
+In this format, teams register their own server, which must answer a stream of real‑time requests with progressively more challenging and varied questions.
+The idea is a small coordinating server that:

 - Serves a sequence of problems with increasing difficulty.
 - Accepts teams’ submissions via HTTP.